 The staple food of ordinary peasants was pottage: a kind of thick soup or stew.

-This contained grains (oats or wheat); vegetables (cabbage, onion, peas, beans) and sometimes meat if it was available (chicken, pork, lamb).
+This contained grains (oats or wheat); vegetables (cabbage, onion, peas, beans) and sometimes meat if it was available: chicken, pork, lamb or rarely beef.

 Herbs used for flavouring were common English plants: parsley, sage, rosemary and thyme.

 You can find a song about these herbs on Youtube.

 Some food that we take for granted today, had not yet been ‘discovered’ and brought to England: potatoes, tomatoes, sweetcorn and many spices.